andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now generate scripts to collect data with perf stat record to lower runtime collection overhead, and import the perf.data, using a new --script-record option.
+  This currently requires unreleased perf patches, hopefully in Linux 5.11.
 * toplev can now support json files for Chrome's about://tracing with --json
 * toplev now supports --no-multiplex in interval mode (-Ixxx)
 * The tools now don't force python 2 anymore to support running out of the box